 Time Commitment: Being an Orientation Leader is a full-time, live-in position.
 Staff move into the residence halls for training in mid to late May and work in June and July.
 There are also two spring semester training sessions in April.
 Attendance at all trainings, meetings, and orientation sessions is required.

 Benefits/Compensation: In addition to developing leadership, public speaking, time management, and networking skills, Orientation Leaders receive a stipend (paid in bi-weekly installments), a double-single room in a residence hall, and meals for the duration of the program.

 Application and Interview Process

 Eligible applicants participate in a three-tiered selection process:

-1. Applications will be reviewed and students moving forward will be invited to participate in a Group Interview (January 30 - February 7).
+1. Applications were reviewed and students moving forward were invited to participate in a Group Interview (January 28 - February 5).

 2. Students moving on from the Group Interview round will be invited to participate in an Individual Interview .